cuplv/text-to-sql-wizardcoder/README.md

 Replace `[HF_MODEL_NAME]` with the name of the GGML model you want to quantize.

-## Step 4: Generate Predictions
+## Generate Predictions with HuggingFace Space API

-Use the `generate_predict_eval.ipynb` notebook to generate predictions from your model using the Hugging Face space API.
+Use the `gen_predictions_hf_spaces.ipynb` notebook to generate predictions from your model using the Hugging Face space API.

+## Generate Predictions with a REST API

+Use the `generate_predict_eval.ipynb` notebook to generate predictions from your model using a REST API.

 ## Step 5: Evaluate the Predictions